 You can also encourage customers to leave reviews of your business.

 These reviews show up in search results when people look for your business online.
 So it’s extremely important to manage and respond to reviews on a regular basis.

 One of the first websites dedicated to online reviews, Yelp ratings can have influence a person’s decision to visit your business and make a purchase.
 And much like Google and Facebook reviews, Yelp reviews appear in online search results as well.

 If you haven’t already started using Yelp, you’ll need to claim your profile.
-Chances are people may have already left reviews of your business.
+Chances are, people may have already left reviews of your business.

 To claim your listing, just follow these steps.

 After claiming your Yelp listing, you can start responding to both positive and negative reviews.
-This shows visitors that you are dedicated to providing excellent customer service, and it will help them feel more confident in their decision to choose your business.

 6. Create Google Alerts for your company, products, and services

 With Google Alerts, you can monitor the web for content related to your business.